 Have you noticed the addition of the coffee bar in a kitchen?
 I’ve recently been in to two renovated kitchens here in my little town of Southern Pines that both had a coffee station.
 A few years ago, I visited a local friend and during a tour of the house, saw a small coffee station upstairs in the hall just off the master, what a retreat.
+My friend said that her coffee maker was wifi and i could start it up anywhere from my phone!
+I went and looked up these wifi coffee makers reviews here, and I am going to get my own soon.

 Instead of just adding the coffee maker to the other countertop appliances and putting the mugs away in the cabinet with the rest of the glasses, it can have a dedicated space all it’s own.
 It’s a solid way to put an unused area in the kitchen to work.
 Maybe it’s trading the bar cart in for the coffee bar, maybe you have both.